 Design drawing for a cover of the Algemeen Tijdschrift Holland – Indië (General Magazine Holland – East Indies).
 The magazine existed under this name from 1929 to 1932 and was published by the Dutch training institute Schoevers, which still exists today.

-Schoevers trained many students for a job as a secretary or administrative assistant in the Dutch East Indies.
-They were not only trained in subjects such as shorthand, typing, commercial correspondence, English, German and French, but also in Malay.
-In addition to the Dutch offices, Schoevers also had offices in Soerabaja, Bandung, Weltevreden and Medan.
+Schoevers trained many students for a job as an administrative assistant in the Dutch East Indies.
+In addition to its Dutch offices, the training institute also offered education in Batavia (Weltevreden), Bandung, Surabaya and Medan.
+The Dutch students were not only trained in subjects such as shorthand, typing, commercial correspondence, English, German and French, but also in Malay.
+Through the magazine, they could already get acquainted with colonial life and Indonesian culture.

 The two men stand with their backs to each other.
 There is no contact between them.
-It is also striking that the Dutch man puts one hand in his pocket and that the Indonesian man looks very muscular, probably from the labour on the rice fields.
+It is also striking that the Dutchman puts one hand in his pocket and that the Indonesian man looks very muscular, probably from the labour on the rice fields.
 This is perhaps the only realistic element of the design drawing: the Dutch filled their pockets over the backs of the hard-working Indonesians!